Points of Pride

 - With a student body representing over 130 different countries, USF is one of the 40 most diverse public universities in the country and the second most diverse public university in the state of Florida, according to U.S. News & World Report’s recent Diversity Index ratings.

 - USF ranks among the Hispanic Outlook in Higher Education Top 25 Graduate Schools enrolling Hispanics (2011).

 - USF consistently ranks in the top 25 or 50 in Top 100 Colleges Awarding Degrees to Hispanic according to Diverse Issues in Higher Education Top Degree Producers.

-- USF’s College of Business was ranked 9th by Military Times’ Best for Vets: Business Schools 2014 rankings (March 2014).
+- USF’s College of Business was ranked 26th by Military Times’ Best for Vets: Business Schools 2015 rankings.

 - USF is one of only 16 universities in the nation selected as a Tillman Partnership University of the Pat Tillman Foundation, a selection based on innovative veteran-specific support services and proven culture of community for military families.

 - U.S. News and World Report ranked USF as a Best College for Veterans (2013).

 - USF is ranked 99th nationally for social mobility, research and civic engagement, according to Washington Monthly (2014).

 - USF is one of only 22 institutions on the 2014 Green Rating Honor Roll list by Princeton Review.

 - USF is featured in Princeton Review’s Guide to 353 Green Colleges: 2015 Edition as one of 353 institutions of higher education that demonstrate a strong commitment to sustainability in their academic offerings, campus infrastructure, activities and career preparation.